What is Survival? – The ultimate guide to surviving in the wilderness and city (+equipment recommendation)

 Knives are much more versatile than just for cooking and cutting.
 They are used to building shelters, making fires, sharpening sticks, and create other survival purposes.
 There are at least 5 knife skills you should master.

 And if you want to be even more skilled and safe with your knife, enroll in my online course "Knife Basics."

-Another important tool that is extremely useful is your saw - using it can help you make a variety of cuts quickly and efficiently.
+Another important tool that is extremely useful is your saw - using it can help you make various cuts quickly and efficiently.
 This can be cutting down trees or cutting pieces of wood to make room for your campfire or shelter.

 The axe is another important tool in survival.
 If you own one in an emergency, you can consider yourself lucky.
 It is a multipurpose tool that is used to fell trees and split wood.
 Find here the most important axe skills you should master in the wilderness.

 Weapons can serve for self-defense, which may be particularly useful when you are fighting for your survival in an area where hostile humans are present.

 Foremost, however, you must ensure that you have enough energy to fight or pursue an animal.
 Hunting can demand a lot from you, and if you are not experienced at it, you will not catch a larger animal.

 So, you need to make sure that you have taken in enough food to keep your energy level high enough for hunting.

 Many people, for example, think they can catch a wild boar and then enjoy it by the campfire like Asterix and Obelix.

 I have to disappoint you because without years of hunting practice and the necessary equipment, you will never catch a large animal.